Quick links for drug and alcohol rehab in Hertfordshire

 With drugs and alcohol, these substances change how a person feels.
 These feelings are often very pleasurable making the user want to recreate the ‘high’ that they first felt.

 The urge to create the same feeling of pleasure can result in a habit that could end up becoming fatal.
 When you stop taking the substance you are addicted to your body begins to enter withdrawal.

-How does addiction affect you?
+How does addiction affect you in Hertfordshire?

 Addiction can affect you in a multitude of different ways.
 Physically your body may begin to feel very tired and you may struggle to keep up with simple tasks such as maintaining personal hygiene.
 Your ability to concentrate and complete tasks may also decrease.

 Addiction can also cause or worsen any existent mental health problems you may have in which case you must seek immediate support.
 At OK Rehab we understand that you may be using substances to avoid issues within your personal life.

 If you are a friend, colleague, or family member of someone struggling with addiction you may be feeling a multitude of emotions from sadness to frustration.
 Though with your support, they have a greater chance of overcoming addiction.

 You may feel that you have damaged relationships and would like to repair them.
 Our trained therapists and counsellors can help you explore these feelings and equip you with the tools needed to repair any broken bonds.

 Once you have completed your private treatment our team will help create a plan with you to ensure your safety and recovery for ongoing treatment outside the facility.

 We can help you with life skills classes designed to help you become self-sufficient and look forward to a happier and healthier future.
 Addiction is treatable, whatever your addiction is we can help provide support.